socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 isn't cheaply short-circuited by a disabled logging-category filter rule.
 Worth converting to a dedicated category (same pattern as `lcGW` in `GraphicsWidget`) — not part of #254, filed separately if it turns out to matter.

+### #263 — Information/Eigenvector Centrality and Walks Total still block the GUI ✅ Complete

+Direct continuation of #254, same fix pattern: `MainWindow::runGraphOperationAsync()` dispatches an operation onto `graphThread` via `QMetaObject::invokeMethod(..., Qt::QueuedConnection)`, already proven safe and mechanical across 28 entry points — extended to 3 more.

+These three were correctly out of #254's original scope — confirmed via grep that none of them call `Graph::graphDistancesGeodesic()`, so they never went through the code path #254 fixed:

+- **Information Centrality** (`slotAnalyzeCentralityInformation` → `Graph::writeCentralityInformation`)
+  — matrix inversion via LU decomposition.
+- **Eigenvector Centrality** (`slotAnalyzeCentralityEigenvector` → `Graph::writeCentralityEigenvector`)
+  — power iteration on the adjacency matrix.
+- **Walks Total** (`slotAnalyzeWalksTotal` → `Graph::writeMatrixWalks`) — sociomatrix powers up to N-1.

+Pre-flight checks (node-count guard, the SLOW/VERY SLOW warning dialogs, `askAboutEdgeWeights()`) stay synchronous on the GUI thread; only the computation + file write moved onto `graphThread`.
+`writeMatrixWalks()` returns `void`, so its completion is checked via `activeGraph->progressCanceled()` in the completion callback instead of the `shared_ptr<bool> success` pattern the other two use.

+**Separate finding, not part of this fix:** Walks Total's underlying computation (`Graph::graphWalksMatrixCreate()`, `graph_reachability_walks.cpp`) sums the adjacency matrix raised to *every* power from 1 to N-1, stored as `qreal`/`double`.
+For networks past roughly a few dozen nodes, walk counts at high powers exceed `double`'s ~15-17 significant digits and can overflow to `inf` — the existing warning dialog only warns about *speed*, not numerical validity, so the feature can silently produce meaningless numbers well before it becomes impractically slow to wait for.
+Reported live on a 250-node Erdős–Rényi network.
+Filed separately (#266) — a numerical-correctness/
+UX issue, not a threading one, out of scope for this async-dispatch fix.

 ### GraphicsWidget — Performance and Code Quality Overhaul (#250) ✅ Complete